bryanherger/trino-vertica/README.md

 Data types: BOOLEAN, INT, DOUBLE, CHAR, VARCHAR, BINARY, VARBINARY, DATE, TIME, TIMESTAMP, UUID

-I've added some aggregate and expression support copied from the Postgres connector, but this is very much a work in progress with many missing features.
+I've added some aggregate and expression support copied from the Postgres connector as well as join pushdown (enabled by config, see below), but this is very much a work in progress with many missing features.
 File an issue if you need me to prioritize something.

 ### How to install